 All regular personnel who:

 - have completed the pre-requisite length of service

-- have more than 6 months left to serve at the time they apply
+- have more than six months left to serve at the time they apply

 - meet the right medical categories

-However, it is recognised that there may be instances where exceptions to the standard rules may be justifiable, especially where there are extenuating medical and personal circumstances.
+However, there may be exceptions to these criteria, especially where there are special medical and personal circumstances.